cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

 **NOTE** In Arduino/Teensyduino code, there are two central functions to pay attention to.
 First, there is the ``setup()`` function, which runs once when the code is uploaded to the microcontroller, and sets up the configuration.
 Next, there is the ``loop()`` function, which runs continuously, like a ``while True`` loop before you stop the code.
 Most other functions, while still important, can be considered helper functions.
 Pay particular attention to the ``updateCmd()`` and ``updateState()`` functions, which update a ``MotorState`` object that is defined in a struct.

-**DELIVERABLE: Before running your code, write what out what you understand about the ``loop()`` function for this code in your Lab Document.
+**DELIVERABLE: Before running your code, write what you understand about the ``loop()`` function for this code in your Lab Document.
 What gets updated on each iteration?
 How does updating a MotorState object correspond to actually changing the physical commanded current of the motor?**

 .. figure:: ../../../_static/platformio_arrow.jpg
     :align: center